How to prove I am me: a digital way

 brew install gpg or

 choco install gnupg.
-And then, with a few lines of intructions can you do this.
+And then, with a few lines of instructions, you can do this.

 gpg --import pgp-key.asc gpg --verify IMPORTANT_FILE.txt.asc IMPORTANT_FILE.txt